tonywei92/laraveldashq/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a Laravel framework.

 ### Prerequisites
-Make sure you have choose 'database' driver for Queue in `config/queue.php`
+Make sure you have choose 'database' driver for Queue in `config/queue.php` and already have 'failed_jobs' and 'jobs' table.

 Require this package: